Virus Spread Resistance Indicator

 The indicator calculates infection potential based on scientifically proven indoor air quality metrics, such as temperature, relative humidity, PM2.5 concentration and CO₂, assessed through inBiot's monitoring technology.

-To know the risk of infection, it is necessary to know the survival of a virus, the impact of different indoor air quality parameters on the immune system and the dose of such exposure:
+Therefore, to know the risk of infection, it is necessary to know the survival of a virus, the impact of different indoor air quality parameters on the immune system and the dose of such exposure:

 [Virus survival]+[Immune system]+[Dose] = [Risk of infection].